-We are a family-owned and operated company that is committed to providing our customers not only with beautiful products but with an experience in reclaimed materials.
-We all share our enthusiasm and passion for old wood with everyone we meet- and we've found that its contagious!
-As individuals we are from a variety of backgrounds with many different talents but as a company we come together with a collective vision for sharing our love of reclaimed wood through our products and designs.
+We are a family-owned and operated company that is committed to providing our customers not only with beautiful products but with an experience in quality wood products.
+We all share our enthusiasm and passion for wood with everyone we meet- and we've found that its contagious!
+As individuals we are from a variety of backgrounds with many different talents but as a company we come together with a collective vision for sharing our love of wood through our products and designs.

 Jared Groebner, Head Dude

-Jared worked under a master carpenter and cabinet maker for many years before attending the University of Wisconsin, Milwaukee, where he received his Bachelor's degree in Architecture.
-With a deep appreciation for all things wood and a knack for finding beauty where others assume waste, the career he's chosen is one of passion.
+Jared heads up the production and finishing teams as well as leads the company's research and development of products.
+He worked under a master carpenter and cabinet maker for many years before attending the University of Wisconsin, Milwaukee, where he received his Bachelor's degree in Architecture.
+With a deep appreciation for all things wood and a knack for finding beauty where others assume waste, Jared's passion inspires creativity and enthusiasm in the shop.

 Amanda Groebner, Boss of Everything

-Amanda attended Minnesota State University, Mankato, where she earned a Bachelor of Science degree in Interior Design with an emphasis in Historic Restoration.
-Her greatest passion is designing custom furniture using reclaimed materials.
-Amanda's enthusiasm for barns started at a young age as she spent many hours playing in the barn's hay mow at her family's farm - which is where the company is now located!
+Amanda is the main contact for sales, product questions, billing, shipping, advertising and, well, almost everything.
+Hence, the title Boss of Everything!
+She attended Minnesota State University, Mankato, where she earned a Bachelor's degree in Interior Design with an emphasis in Historic Restoration.
+Her enthusiasm for barns started at a young age as she spent many hours playing in the barn's hay mow at her family's farm - which is where the company is now located!

-Our entire operation is located in a rural Minnesota setting, situated 15 miles East of Willmar or 81 miles West of Minneapolis.
-Our facility is comprised of a 14-acre site, including a lumber yard, an area for our 42' sawmill and 2 shops totaling 7,000 square feet.
-What could be more fitting than working on barn wood in our converted barn shop!
+LOCATION: Our entire sales and production operation is located in a rural Minnesota setting, situated 15 miles East of Willmar or 81 miles West of Minneapolis.
+Our facility is comprised of a 6-acre site that includes a lumber yard, a production shop and a separate finishing shop.
+The production takes place in a converted barn which is quite fitting for all the barn wood we use!

-Our inventory varies greatly from several hundred board feet to over a million board feet depending on the buildings coming down and orders in production.
-Our materials are primarily sourced from barn and commercial structures from the Midwest, though we often bring in materials from other parts of the country.
+MATERIAL & INVENTORY: Our inventory varies greatly from several hundred board feet to thousands of board feet of lumber depending on the wood availability and orders in production.
+Our reclaimed materials are primarily sourced from barn and commercial structures from the Midwest, though we often bring in materials from other parts of the country.
+The rescued wood is sourced from mills throughout the Midwest.